Mouth Drawing In 5 Steps For Beginners (Video Tutorial)

 To do that, you should draw a short horizontal line above and the other one below the line where the lips meet.

-The former should mark where the Cupid’s bow will be and the latter the width of the lower lip.
+The former should mark where Cupid’s bow will be and the latter the width of the lower lip.

 Next up, decide how full your character’s mouth should be!